berensjd/tenpin-bowling-api/README.md

 4. Fetch the results/scores for a given game - _./api/history/:gameId_ (GET)

-...URL: /api/history/5cf64bfca7695f365b0b6b5f
+- URL: /api/history/5cf64bfca7695f365b0b6b5f

-...Server response
+- Server response
-...
-The response is given in the format of the data structure as shown below
+- The response is given in the format of the data structure as shown below

 ---